 It varies on the needs of the student, but we work closely with the LSS, to create a plan that works for that student.
 Sometimes, that involves a student attending their home school for half of the day and to the Arrow Cromwell school for half of the day, before fully going back.
 But in all cases, we work to ensure that the supports and skills needed in the home school environment are closely mirrored and practiced at Arrow Cromwell, to increase the success as the student returns.

 No, though they are housed in the same building.
-Both the Arrow Center for Education Schools – Cromwell and the Arrow Diagnostic Center are part of Arrow Child & Family Ministries.
+Both the Arrow Center for Education Schools – Cromwell and Arrow’s Ascension Place are part of Arrow Child & Family Ministries.
 However, they are different programs and have different staff teams.
-The programs work collaboratively together and benefit from sharing a building, but each program has their distinct spaces.
+The programs work collaboratively together and benefit from sharing a building, but each program has its distinct spaces.

 Students come to us through the IEP central team process.
 A Local School System (LSS) will refer the student to us.
 We will contact the family and set up a tour for both the family and student.
 Interested parents are always welcome to tour the school even if they have not been referred.
 It is our courtesy to the LSS to notify them if an interested parent tours before a central IEP.